 How much to use

-Hayfever and allergies in adults (including the elderly) and children 12 years of age and older:
+Hayfever and allergies in adults (including the elderly) and children 12 years of

 Two sprays into each nostril once daily.